veenedu/veenbox/README.md

 #### samples (https://github.com/veenedu/veenbox_web_sample)

-*veenbox provides common components for react and react-native that can be used to build layouts for web and mobile*
+*veenbox provides react and react-native componets that can be used to build layouts for web and mobile platform using common API*

 ```js